ivangeevo/tough_environment/## Changelog.md

-## v???(dev)
+## v0.2
++ The mod is officially in Beta now!
 + Added new blocks:
   - Lava Filled Loose Cobblestone
   - Lava Filled Loose Deepslate
   - Lava Filled Loose Stone Bricks
   - Lava Filled Loose Deepslate Bricks
   - Lava Pillow
 + Added missing text translations for the names of the placed ore block (copper, iron, gold)
 + Changed how stone is created from lava.
-Water must now float on top of the aforementioned lava filled blocks to create the corresponding stone type (stone and deepslate)
+Water must now float on top of the aforementioned lava-filled blocks to create the corresponding stone type (stone and deepslate)
 + Changed lava to no longer generate cobblestone when water flows on top of it and to instead create a Lava Pillow block.
++ Changed the mod versioning scheme to [semver](https://semver.org/).
 + Fixed some pathfinding issues for loose slab and stairs blocks
 + Updated the mod to Fabric API 0.116.11, Fabric Loader 0.19.2 & BTWR: Shared Library 0.8.4